Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Proof of GHZ Contradiction

 \subsection{{RQM} measurement by $B$ on the system $S \otimes A$}

-According to the RQM, the state assigned by $B$ to the system $S\otimes A$ (based on his knowledge of the fact that a measurement was completed, but his ignorance of the outcome) is $\ket{GHZ}_{SA}$ \eqref{pqr2}.
-Now $B$ interacts with each of the subsystems $S_mA_m$ so as to perform {RQM} measurements in the basis $n=2$.
-Anticipating the result, we must first re-express $\ket{GHZ}_{SA}$ in terms of the $n=2$ basis, whose states are related to those of the $n=3$ basis by:
+Now $B$ interacts with each of the subsystems $S_mA_m$ so as to perform RQM measurements in the basis $n=2$.
+Note that this basis (and the others) are defined in the effective (eight-dimensional) Hilbert space occupied by the state $\ket{GHZ}_{SA}$ \eqref{pqr2}, as described two paragraphs above.
+RQM assigns this state to the system $S \otimes A$ now faced by $B$.
+To explore the consequence of $B$'s interactions, we re-express $\ket{GHZ}_{SA}$ in terms of the $n=2$ basis for $S_m\otimes A_m$, whose states are related to those of the $n=3$ basis, $\ket{\pm 1^{(3)}}_{SA_m}$ , by:

 modulo an irrelevant overall phase factor. $B$'s interactions with $SA$ may now be expressed by unitary transformations $\hat U^{SAB}_m$ which have the familiar entangling features: